Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

-We begin in \cref{Sec:HOBBC:2D} by discussing the 2D SWI with $C_n$-rotation symmetry.
-Here, we adapt the $C_2$-symmetry-indicator formula~\cite{Ahn:2019} for the 2SW class to $C_n$-rotation symmetry, where $n\in\{4,6\}$, and show that the value of the 2SW class constrains the possible fractional corner charges of the $C_n$-symmetric 2D system with vanishing bulk polarization.
-Subsequently, in \cref{Sec:HOBBC:3D}, we combine the results obtained for the 2D systems and the symmetry indicators with the classification of TPPs to derive the general bulk-hinge correspondence principle for all possible TPP configurations in $\mcP\mcT$-symmetric systems.
+We begin in \cref{Sec:HOBBC:2D} by discussing the 2D SWI with $C_n$-rotational symmetry.
+Here, we adapt the $C_2$-symmetry-indicator formula~\cite{Ahn:2019} for the 2SW class to $C_n$-rotational symmetry, where $n\in\{4,6\}$, and show that the value of the 2SW class constrains the possible fractional corner charges of the $C_n$-symmetric 2D system with vanishing bulk polarization.
+Subsequently, by temporarily adopting a stronger assumption on energy gaps in the band structure, we derive in \cref{Sec:HOBBC:Euler} a symmetry-indicator formula for the Euler monopole charge of TPPs in the presence of $C_n$ rotational symmetry.
+In \cref{Sec:HOBBC:3D}, we combine the results obtained in the previous two subsections with the classification of TPPs to derive the general bulk-hinge correspondence principle for all possible TPP configurations in $\mcP\mcT$-symmetric systems.
 Finally, in \cref{Sec:HOBBC:SymBreak}, we discuss the effect of breaking various symmetries; in particular, we extend the bulk-hinge correspondence principle to TPPs protected by \emph{all} MPGs listed in \cref{tab:TP-MPGs}.
 Our results for the bulk-hinge correspondence are compactly summarized in \cref{tab:HOBBC:Qjump}, while \cref{tab:HOBBC:symbreak} compiles the various topological phase transitions induced by symmetry breaking.